In our Fast Facts series, WhichCar delves deep into the history of automotive brands to bring you fascinating facts and intriguing information.

 CARBON, NO COPY

 McLaren now produces a range of supercars, and each one continues to feature a carbon fibre monocoque at its core – super-strong yet weighing just 75kg.
 The company has changed its construction techniques dramatically to ensure it can build its cars in significant volume.
 Where it took 3000 hours for McLaren to build the monocoque for the F1, it now takes just four hours.
-Manufacturing is currently the responsibility of Austrian company Carbo Tech, though McLaren is bringing the process in-house in the near future.
+Manufacturing was the responsibility of Austrian company Carbo Tech, though McLaren has now brought the process in-house.